TheMindVirus/unity-dev/VertexOrdering/README.md

 The order of the vertices in the default Unity Cube Primitive is incorrect. \
 It runs fragments 24 times from each corner of each side and the back face is interleaved with the top face. \
 This is especially visible in the recorded videos which automate the selected SV_VertexID group. \
-It should be noted that this is different from SV_InstanceID, shown in the different respective shaders.
+It should be noted that this is different from SV_InstanceID, shown in the different respective shaders. \
+This is different again for Particle Instancing which provides the correct float3x4 object transform \
+(position, rotation, scale [xyzw]) which both the default and Instancing shaders do not obtain.

 ![screenshot](/VertexOrdering/screenshot.png)